escherba/python-cityhash/README.md

 ## SSE4.2 support

-The 32-bit FarmHash variants benefit tremendously from SSE4.2 optimization, resulting in arguably the fastest non-cryptographic funtions in the 32-bit category.
-The 64-bit FarmHash version also benefits from SSE4.2 being enabled, but not as much as the 32-bit version does.
-It is still among the fastest 64-bit hash functions.
+For Mac and Linux x86-64 platforms, the PyPi repository for this package includes wheels compiled with SSE4.2 support.
+Although it also includes wheels that work on Windows, the Windows wheels were not compiled with SSE4.2 support---pull requests that address this are welcome!

+The 32- and 64-bit FarmHash variants both significantly benefit from SSE4.2 instructions.
+The 128-bit version, unfortunately, does not exhibit speed up after compiling with SSE4.2 support.

 The vanilla CityHash fucntions (under `cityhash` module) do not take advantage of SSE4.2.
-Instead, the `cityhashcrc` module (provided with this package for x86-64 Mac and Linux platforms) exposes 128- and 256-bit CRC functions that were specifically built take advantage from microprocessor-specific instructions and which do harness SSE4.2, These functions are very fast, and in fact beat FarmHash128 on speed (though please verify for yourself whether they provide sufficient randomness).
+Instead, the `cityhashcrc` module provided with this package (Mac and Linux platforms only) exposes 128- and 256-bit CRC functions which do harness SSE4.2.
+These functions are very fast, and beat `FarmHash128` on speed (FarmHash does not include a 256-bit function).
+Since FarmHash is the intended successor of CityHash, I would be careful before using the CityHash-CRC functions, however, and would verify whether they provide sufficient randomness for your intended application.

-For most use cases, I would recommend FarmHash over CityHash as it handles SSE4.2 optimizations more transparently and includes a bunch of other improvements.

 ## Development